vloschiavo/TWCManager/README.md

 THANK YOU cdragon for reverse engineering Tesla's Master-Slave protocol!

 I have a Tesla Model 3, two Powerwall 2s, and 6.5 kW of Solar panels.
-The idea is to be able to use your excess solar power, that would normally go to the grid, to go into your vehicle.
+The idea is to be able to use my excess solar power, that would normally go to the grid, to charge my vehicle.

+Current status:
+-I haven't changed anything from cdragon's code yes.

 Future plans: